Loras Joseph Watters

 Loras Joseph Watters (October 14, 1915 – March 30, 2009) was an American bishop of the Catholic Church.
-He served as an auxiliary bishop in the Archdiocese of Dubuque from 1965 to 1969, and as the fifth Bishop of Winona from 1969 to 1986.
+He served as an auxiliary bishop in the Archdiocese of Dubuque in Iowa from 1965 to 1969, and as the fifth bishop of Winona in Minnesota from 1969 to 1986.

 Biography

 Early life

-Loras Watters was born in Dubuque, Iowa, the son of Martin and Carolyn (Sisler) Watters.
-He was a sick child at birth and he and his mother spent an extended period of time in the hospital.
+Loras Watters was born on October 14, 1915, in Dubuque, Iowa, the son of Martin and Carolyn (Sisler) Watters.
+He was a sick child at birth; he and his mother spent an extended period of time in the hospital.
 He received his first name from the sister who baptized him in the hospital, Sr. Loras, "much to his mother's chagrin."
-Watters received his early education at St. Raphael’s Cathedral School in Dubuque and Loras Academy before completing his undergraduate degree at Columbia College in Dubuque.
+Watters received his early education at St. Raphael’s Cathedral School in Dubuque and Loras Academy in Dubugue.
+He completed his undergraduate degree at Columbia College in Dubuque.

-Watters studied for the priesthood at the Pontifical North American College and the Pontifical Gregorian University in Rome before World War II closed the school.
-He completed his studies at Theological College at The Catholic University of America in Washington, D.C.
+Watters resided at the Pontifical North American College in Rome while studying at the Pontifical Gregorian University before World War II closed both institutions.
+He completed his studies at the Theological College at The Catholic University of America in Washington, D.C.

 Priesthood

-Watters was ordained a priest in the Archdiocese of Dubuque on June 7, 1941, by Archbishop Francis Beckman in St. Raphael's Cathedral.
+Watters was ordained a priest for the Archdiocese of Dubuque on June 7, 1941, by Archbishop Francis Beckman in St. Raphael's Cathedral.
 He served as the assistant pastor at St. Martin's Parish in Cascade, Iowa, from 1941 to 1944.
 He then served on the faculty of Loras Academy in Dubuque from 1944 to 1946.

 Watters returned to Catholic University for post-graduate work before returning to Loras Academy briefly as principal.
 He then returned to Catholic University where he earned a doctorate in education.
 Upon returning to Dubuque he served on the faculty of Loras College in the Education Department from 1954 to 1956.

 Watters returned to Rome in 1956 where he served as spiritual director at the Pontifical North American College until 1960.
 He was named a papal chamberlain by Pope Pius XII and then a domestic prelate by Pope John XXIII during these years.
 After he returned to Iowa, Watters became the director of the North American Martyrs Retreat House in Cedar Falls.

 Auxiliary Bishop of Dubuque

-Watters was appointed titular bishop of Fidoloma and auxiliary bishop of the Diocese of Dubuque by Pope Paul VI on June 21, 1965.
+Watters was appointed titular bishop of Fidoloma and auxiliary bishop of Dubuque by Pope Paul VI on June 21, 1965.
 He was consecrated a bishop by Archbishop Egidio Vagnozzi on August 26, 1965, in St. Raphael's Cathedral.
 Archbishop James Byrne and Bishop James Casey were the co-consecrators.
-Watters attended the fourth session on the Second Vatican Council (Vatican II) in Rome.
-During the time he served as auxiliary bishop, Waters also served as the vicar general and superintendent of schools for the archdiocese and as the pastor of Nativity Parish in Dubuque.
+Watters attended the fourth session on the Second Vatican Council in Rome.
+During his time as auxiliary bishop, Waters served as the vicar general of the archdiocese, superintendent of schools for the archdiocese and as pastor of Nativity Parish in Dubuque.